 How much does Jenkins cost?

 Jenkins is an open-source automation server and is free to use.
-There may be costs associated with infrastructure, plugins, or support services depending on your specific needs.
+There may be costs associated with infrastructure, plugins, or support services you choose to use with it.

 Is Jenkins customer service good?